pysat/pysat/docs/new_instrument.rst

 The simplest way to construct a valid list_files method is to use one of these included pysat methods.

+A complete method is available in ``pysat.instruments.methods.general.list_files`` that may find broad use.

-`pysat.Files.from_os` is a convenience constructor provided for filenames that include time information in the filename and utilize a constant field width or a consistent delimiter.
+``pysat.Files.from_os`` is a convenience constructor provided for filenames that include time information in the filename and utilize a constant field width or a consistent delimiter.
 The location and format of the time information is specified using standard python formatting and keywords year, month, day, hour,